Jake-guerrero/Video-Game-Sells/README.md

 2. <strong>Top Five Publishers by Game Count</strong>: This visual shows the top five publishers (Activision, Warner Bros.
 Interactive Entertainment, Take-Two Interactive, Bethesda Softworks, and Electronic Arts) and the percentage of total games each studio has produced.
 3. <strong>Total Games by Genre (2015)</strong>: This visual illustrates the number of games made for each genre in 2015.

-To navigate through the visuals, close each window using the X button in the top-left corner.
+To navigate through the visuals, close each window using the X button in the top-left or top-right corner of each visuals.

 <br/>